-History, Science, and Limitations of Breath Testing:
+History, Science, and Limitations of Breath Testing

-A breathalyzer (or breathalyser) is a device used for estimating blood alcohol content (BAC) from a breath sample.
+A breathalyzer is a device used for estimating blood alcohol content (BAC) from a breath sample.
 “Breathalyzer” is the brand name of a model made by one manufacturer (originally Smith and Wesson, later National Draeger), but has become a genericized trademark for all such instruments.
 Intoxilyzer, Intoximeter, Alcotest, Alcosensor and Datamaster are the other most common brand names in use today.
 The U.S. Government’s National Highway Traffic Safety Administration maintains a “Conforming Products List” of breath alcohol devices approved for law enforcement use.

 If the suspect refuses to submit to chemical testing, he will be charged with a violation of the DUI less safe law: driving with a BAC of .08 or lower (.02 in most states for people under 21), but still being “less safe” to drive.
 A DUI per se violation is when someone agrees to chemical testing and it is discovered that they were driving with a BAC of .08 or higher.
 The breathalyzer reading will be offered as evidence of that crime, although the issue is the BAC at the time of driving rather than at the time of the test.
 While BAC tests are not necessary to prove a defendant was under the influence, laws in most states require the jury to presume that he was under the influence if his BAC was over .08% when driving.
-You can refute this presumption, however: the jury may also disregard the test if they find it unreliable or if other evidence establishes a reasonable doubt.
+You can, however, refute this presumption.
+The jury may also disregard the test if they find it unreliable or if other evidence establishes reasonable doubt.
 If a defendant refused to take a breathalyzer test, most states allow evidence of that fact to be introduced.
 In many states, the jury is instructed that they can draw a permissible inference of “consciousness of guilt.”
 In drunk driving cases in Massachusetts and Delaware, if the defendant refuses the breathalyzer there can be no mention of the test during the trial.

 Common Sources of Error:

 Research indicates that breathalyzers are not as accurate and reliable as widely believed.
-Breath testers can be very sensitive to temperature, for example, and will give false readings if not adjusted or recalibrated to account for ambient or surrounding air temperatures.
+Breath testers can be very sensitive to temperature, for example, and will give false readings if they aren’t adjusted or recalibrated to account for ambient or surrounding air temperatures.
 The temperature of the subject is also very important.
-Each one degree Celsius (Centigrade) of body temperature above normal (+1.8 degrees Fahrenheit) will cause a substantial elevation (about 7%) in apparent BAC.
+Each one degree Celsius of body temperature above normal (+1.8 degrees Fahrenheit) will cause a substantial elevation (about 7%) in apparent BAC.

 Breathing pattern can also significantly affect breath test results.
-One study found that the BAC readings of subjects decreased 11-14% after running up one flight of stairs and 22-25% after two flights.
+One study found that the BAC readings of subjects decreased 11-14% after running up one flight of stairs and 22-25% after running up two flights.
 Another study found a 15% decrease in BAC readings after vigorous exercise or hyperventilation.
 Hyperventilation for 20 seconds has been shown to lower the reading by approximately 10%.
 On the other hand, holding your breath for 30 seconds can increase the breath test result by about 15%.

 Research indicates that breath tests can vary at least 15% from actual blood alcohol concentration.
 An estimated 23% of individuals tested will have a BAC reading higher than their true BAC.
-And police in Victoria, Australia use breathalyzers that give a recognized 20 per cent tolerance on readings.
+And police in Victoria, Australia use breathalyzers that give a recognized 20% tolerance on readings.
 Noel Ashby, Victoria Police Assistant Commissioner (Traffic & Transport) claims that this tolerance is to allow for different body types.

 One major problem with most breathalyzers is non-specificity: the machines not only identify the ethyl alcohol (or ethanol) found in alcohol beverages, but also other substances similar in molecular structure.
 Essentially, the machines project an infra-red beam of energy through the captured breath in the sample chamber.
 The more energy that is absorbed by compounds containing the methyl group in their molecular structures, the less reaches the detector on the other side — and the higher the reading.
 The assumption is that the compound containing the methyl group is probably ethyl alcohol.
 However, studies indicate that over one hundred compounds containing the methyl group have been identified on the human breath and will be incorrectly detected as ethyl alcohol.
 Importantly, the effect is cumulative: the more methyl group compounds absorbing the infrared energy, the higher the false breath test result.

-The National Highway Traffic Safety Administration (NHTSA) has found that dieters and diabetics can have acetone levels hundreds and even thousand of times higher than those in others.
+The National Highway Traffic Safety Administration (NHTSA) has found that dieters and diabetics can have acetone levels hundreds and even thousands of times higher than those in others.
 This is due to non-specificity: acetone is one of the many substances that can be falsely identified as ethyl alcohol by some breath machines.